-We hate to break it to you but contrary to popular opinion, a degree in Psychology does not teach you to be a therapist of any kind.
+We hate to be the ones to break the bad news but contrary to popular opinion, a degree in Psychology does not teach you to be a therapist of any kind.
 In fact, undergrad psych students have no clinical placements.

 So, what does an undergraduate degree in psychology teach me?